Visitation at Forsyth County Detention Center, Nc.

 Quick Facts

-• All visitors must be registered at least 30 minutes before visitation ends.
+• All visitors must be registered 30 minutes before visitation ends.

-• Clergy must provide three of four proofs (ministry license, ordination, church ministry staff position, or representation of a church/religious order) to be eligible and are allowed a thirty‑minute daily visit in regular visitation rooms (except Friday).
+• Clergy must provide three of four proofs (ministry license, ordination, church ministry staff position, or representation of a church/religious order) to be eligible for clergy visitation.

 Visitation Guides